venysssssssssss/AwsOverview/README.md

   - ap-southeast-2b
   - ap-southeast-2c
 - Each availability zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity
-- They’re separate from each other, so that they’re isolated from disasters
+- They're separate from each other, so that they're isolated from disasters
-- They’re connected with high bandwidth, ultra-low latency networking
+- They're connected with high bandwidth, ultra-low latency networking

 ### 2.13.
 AWS Points of Presence (Edge Locations)